-C1 Assessments and Response Action
+C1.
+Assessments and Response Action

 Field: If a station or specific sample cannot be collected, it is noted on the cross-reference sheet.
 Specific problems associated with field collection of a site are also noted on the field sheet.
 Conditions that may affect data results are included in the comments section of the field sheet so that they are available to each data analyst.
 If post calibration results are outside acceptable limits, the individual calibrating notifies the Field QA Officer who decides if data should be deleted or flagged.
-If split sample results suggest that there is a problem with the data, the issue is thoroughly discussed by laboratory and field representatives at the Data Integrity Workgroup (formerly AMQAW) and possible solutions are offered.
-The Field QA Officer regularly reviews Equipment Log Books to ensure that all field staff are following QC procedures.
-Standard maintenance recommended by Hydrolab is performed at six-week intervals.
+If split sample results suggest that there is a problem with the data, the issue is thoroughly discussed by laboratory and field representatives at the Data Integrity Workgroup and possible solutions are offered.
+The Field QA Officer regularly reviews Equipment Logbooks to ensure that all field staff are following QC procedures.
+Instrument maintenance is conducted periodically by trained staff.
 All serious Quality Control issues are reported directly to the Field Office Project Chief.
 Audits of the field staff are conducted as needed.

-Laboratory: Instrument preventive maintenance, repairs, and analytical corrective actions are documented on laboratory note books or the Division's Analytical Corrective Action forms.
+Laboratory: Instrument preventive maintenance, repairs, and analytical corrective actions are documented in laboratory notebooks or the Division's Analytical Corrective Action forms.
 Corrective actions are initiated by the laboratory analyst, with the input of the Lead Scientist of the Laboratory Section, if necessary.
 The Lead Scientist and the Supervisor review corrective actions.
 A copy of the completed form (Appendix C) is submitted to the division QA officer, and the original is kept in the laboratory.
 The MDH Division of Environmental Sciences is audited approximately every three years by EPA Region 3 or Chesapeake Bay Program Office staff.

-Data Management: The Data Input Editor is the first line of defense for data correction.
-A DNR Administrative Aide reviews all incoming data and compares the data to the cross-reference file.
-The Administrative Aide verifies the submitted data and applies corrections to the physical data-sheet if errors are identified.
-During the data-import process, the Data Processing Programmer makes all corrections to the data and key fields as they are imported into the Water Quality Database System.
-The Data Processing Programmer assists where needed in constructing better tools to edit and apply to large quantities of data corrections if necessary.
-Documenting the correction is handled within Water Quality Maintenance process.
+Data Management: The MDNR database management group is the first line of defense for data correction.
+Maryland DNR data management personnel review all incoming data and compare the data to the cross-reference file.
+Data management personnel verify the submitted data and apply corrections to the physical datasheet if errors are identified.
+During the data-import process, a Data Processing Programmer makes all corrections to the data and key fields as they are imported into the WQ Database System.
+The Data Processing Programmer assists where needed in constructing better tools to edit and apply to the large quantities of data corrections if necessary.
+Documenting the correction is handled within WQ Maintenance process.
 If the correction is fairly generic, edits to the changes are logged.
-There is no formal documentation for editing datasheets.
-These tasks are considered extreme and performed only when confirmed by field office or laboratory personnel.
+Data or other information that has been entered incorrectly on field or lab sheets must be corrected by drawing a single line through the incorrect entry and initialing and dating the correction.